Dzalevski/resumev2/content/posts/contribute-to-open-source.md

 - ask the community for any questions you have.
 - Running the project local is very important step before you start to change/add anything.
 - General Go app structure -  [GenGo Structure]({{< ref "/posts//go-application-structure-error-handling" >}})
+- Explore the external libraries that are used in the project.

 \
 \